Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Josh Donaldson and the New York Yankees will square off against Masataka Yoshida and the Boston Red Sox at Yankee Stadium on Sunday at 7:10 PM ET, in the final game of a three-game series.
+Rafael Devers and the Boston Red Sox will square off against Anthony Rizzo and the New York Yankees at Fenway Park in the first of a three-game series, on Friday at 7:10 PM ET.

-The Red Sox are listed as +105 moneyline underdogs for this matchup with the favorite Yankees (-125).
-The game's over/under has been set at 8.5 runs.
+The Red Sox are -120 moneyline favorites in this matchup against the Yankees (+100).
+The game's total has been set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.